cedarbaum/transiter-graphql-proxy/README.md

 The following environment variables are used:

-- `TRANSITER_VPC`: the VPC ID where transiter is running.
+- `TRANSITER_VPC`: the VPC ID where Transiter is running.
 This service will also be deployed there.
-- `TRANSITER_HOST`: this is the endpoint within the VPC that the transiter service can be reached at.
+- `TRANSITER_HOST`: this is the endpoint within the VPC that the Transiter service can be reached at.
 For exmaple, it may be an ALB endpoint connected to an ECS cluster running the container(s).

 ### Requirements